Prepare your Notice of Intended Marriage

 What you'll need

-Have the following information ready for both people getting married:
+Have the following ready for both people getting married:

 - Full legal name (as it appears on your ID)